Procedural Synthesis of Synthesizable Molecules: Syntactic Templates

 \section{Syntactic Templates}

 Syntactic templates form the essential ingredients for syntax-guided synthesis, as they significantly reduce the number of possible programs.
 In practice, syntactical templates are provided by users who operate with real-world constraints or experts who can help narrow the search space to \textit{desirable} templates.
 The exact criteria for selecting templates are problem-dependent.
-To prove our concept in a more generalizable workflow, we bootstrap our set of syntactic templates $\hat{\mathcal{T'}}$ in a data-driven way by obtaining the syntactic templates present in $D_{\text{train}}$.
-We then simulate real-world constraints by setting $\hat{\mathcal{T'}_k} \leftarrow \{T' \in \hat{\mathcal{T'}} \mid \text{$T'$ has at most $k$ reactions}\}$ and optimize within the design space $\hat{\mathcal{T'}_k}$.
-We tabulate summary statistics in \ref{tab:summary} for the number of unique syntactic templates and the number of topological orders.
+To prove our concept in a more generalizable workflow, we bootstrap our set of syntactic templates $\hat{\mathcal{T}}$ in a data-driven way by obtaining the syntactic templates present in the training set.
+We then simulate real-world constraints by setting $\hat{\mathcal{T}_k} \leftarrow \{T \in \hat{\mathcal{T}} \mid \text{$T$ has at most $k$ internal nodes}\}$ and optimize within the induced design space $\hat{\partial \gP}_k$ (Section \ref{sec:inner}).
+We tabulate summary statistics in Table \ref{tab:summary} for the number of unique syntactic templates and the number of topological orders.
 We see that the empirical distribution is biased towards \textit{simpler} syntactic templates, which reflects real-world constraints and is a key enabler of our amortized approach.
-We train $(\Theta,\Phi,\Omega)_k$ for $k=3,4,5,6$ on $D_{\text{pretrain}}$.
-For samples in $D_{\text{pretrain}}$ with more than $k>6$ reactions, we snap it to the closest $T'\in \hat{\mathcal{T'}}$ according to the Tree Edit Distance.
-We find $k=3$ using full topological decoding (illustration in \ref{fig:fig3}) is best for Synthesizable Analog Generation and $k=4$ with random sampling of the decoding beams is a good compromise between accuracy and efficiency for Synthesizable Molecule Design.
+We train the parameters $(\Theta,\Phi,\Omega)_k$ of our policies $(\tau, \pi_{\gR}, \pi_{\gB})$, respectively, for $k=3,4,5,6$ on our (pre)training dataset $\gD$.
+For samples in $\gD$ with more than $k>6$ reactions, we snap it to the closest $T \in \hat{\mathcal{T}_k}$ according to the tree edit distance.
+We find $k=3$ using full topological decoding (illustration in Figure \ref{fig:fig3}) is best for Synthesizable Analog Generation and $k=4$ with random sampling of the decoding beams is a good compromise between accuracy and efficiency for Synthesizable Molecule Design.
 We also note that the number of unique templates grows sub-exponentially, and in fact the number of templates for a fixed number of reactions starts diminishing for $k>6$.
-To make sure this does not cause issues, we ensured there is still sufficient coverage to formulate a Markov Chain on $\hat{\mathcal{T'}_k}$, which is crucial for our bilevel algorithms.
-For example, \ref{fig:heatmap} visualizes the empirical proposal distribution $J(T_1,T_2), \forall T_1, T_2 \in \hat{\mathcal{T'}_4} \times \hat{\mathcal{T'}_4}$.
+To make sure this does not cause issues, we ensured there is still sufficient coverage to formulate a Markov Chain on $\hat{\mathcal{T}}_k$, which is crucial for our bilevel algorithms.
+For example, Figure \ref{fig:heatmap} visualizes the empirical proposal distribution $J(T_1,T_2), \forall T_1, T_2 \in \hat{\mathcal{T}}_4 \times \hat{\mathcal{T}}_4$.
 Importantly, key hyperparameters like $\beta$ and $n_{\text{edits}}$ enable control over exploration vs exploitation.